 GPPS draws on a multidisciplinary faculty of scholars and practitioners, promotes systematic interaction with SIPA’s extensive resources, and partners with faculty and research centers across the University.
 It also promotes workshops that center on professional skills and encounters with professionals in both private and public sectors.

 GPPS students aim to help stop gender-based violence, address the tensions between family organization and labor market participation, and end all forms of discrimination against LGBTI people, among many other objectives.
 They hope to assist in managing complex humanitarian crises, resolving domestic and international conflicts, promoting economic development and trade, or ensuring government accountability.
 In all these cases and more, expertise in gender policy is critical. to achieving general objectives – such as economic growth or conflict resolution – while promoting gender equality.

 The specialization opens careers in international organizations, NGOs, national governments, think tanks and corporations.
 These organizations know that gender issues are key to their goals -- improving GDP, providing effective humanitarian aid, implementing transportation systems that meet people’s needs -- and they recognize the importance of promoting gender equality as a crucial objective in itself.

 Students are required to take at least one three-point core Gender and Public Policy specialization course, which may focus on human rights, development practice, or mainstreaming.
 In addition, they may select from the other GPPS courses, which meld substantive analysis, professional skills development, and critical thinking, or a wide array of approved electives from SIPA and other schools across the University.

-Students must complete the following as part of this concentration or specialization:
+Students must complete the following as part of this specialization: